A small number of women experience NVP during the entire 9 months, says DietDoc.

-Nausea and vomiting during pregnancy during pregnancy are probably among the most negative aspects of expecting a baby, that women have to endure.
+Nausea and vomiting during pregnancy are probably among the most negative aspects of expecting a baby, that women have to endure.
 Prince William's wife Catherine was rushed to the hospital with extreme nausea (hyperemesis gravidarum) in the early stages of her pregnancy.

 Mild or severe

 Nausea and vomiting of pregnancy (NVP) usually occurs during the first trimester and most women experience some degree of nausea on waking in the morning, which is why the less serious manifestation is colloquially called morning sickness.
 A smaller number of moms-to-be develop nausea at other times of the day like in the late afternoon and sometimes in response to certain trigger stimuli such as specific smells or fatty foods.

 There are, however, a small number of women who suffer severe nausea and vomiting 5 or more times a day, which is know as "hyperemesis gravidarum", for the entire 9 months of their pregnancy, a prospect that is daunting to say the least.
 In addition to making the mother’s life a nightmare, such persistent nausea and vomiting can have serious consequences for the normal development of the baby because of the mother’s inability to eat an adequate diet or to keep food down.
 Hyperemesis gravidarum can also seriously affect a woman’s quality of life and her physical and psychological health.

 A disturbing lack of information